The Vermont Statutes Online

 (h) Commencing with the date of the filing by the listers of the grand list in the office of the town clerk, taxes lawfully assessed upon a perpetual lease shall be a first lien thereon, underlying all mortgages, assignments, attachments, liens, or other encumbrances thereon, and all subleases for the term of a natural life or lives, for a term of years or for any other duration.
 The tax lien shall remain in full force and effect for a period of 15 years, and it may be enforced separately against the perpetual lease in each parcel of the subject real estate.
 Notice to all parties having an interest in the perpetual lease shall be given as provided by law or as directed by courts.
 Courts of law may issue execution, as the facts warrant, to impress the tax lien upon the perpetual lease.

 (i) A perpetual lease is subject to sale in the same manner and subject to the same procedures, notices, defenses, and statutes of limitations as in the case of tax sales of real estate.
-Any person acquiring a perpetual lease, under the authority of this section, is subject to his or her portion of the annual rental due the grantee.
+Any person acquiring a perpetual lease, under the authority of this section, is subject to the person’s portion of the annual rental due the grantee.
 (Added 1967, No. 366 (Adj.
-Sess.), § 1.)
+Sess.), § 1; amended 2021, No. 105 (Adj.
+Sess.), § 514, eff.
+July 1, 2022.)